 - Victor is incredibly knowledgeable and passionate about the Yucatan and it makes all the difference having a local guide you.

-- Because it’ll be a small group and Victor knows his stuff, you’ll leave minimal environmental impact.
+- Because it’ll be a small group and Victor knows his stuff, you’ll leave a minimal environmental impact.

 - You’re investing money directly into the community.